deftangel/cv/cv.md

 Currently completed to diploma level, pending dissertation to graduate

 **Goldsmiths College, University of London**
-1998 - 2001
+1998 - 2000
-BSc Maths and Computing
+BSc Computing with Maths

 **Havering Sixth Form College**
 1996 - 1998
 A Levels in Maths, Physics, Computer Science and Further Maths